-Coordinating Instruction 1 2 3 4 5 Assessing status of triennial plan for providing educational services to all expelled students in the county, including: [No response required] a.
-Review of required outcome data. b.
-Identifying existing educational alternatives for expelled pupils, gaps in educational services to expelled pupils, and strategies for filling those service gaps. c.
-Identifying alternative placements for pupils who are expelled and placed in district community day school programs, but who fail to meet the terms and conditions of their rehabilitation plan or who pose a danger to other district pupils.
+Coordinating Instruction 1 2 3 4 5 Assessing status of triennial plan for providing educational services to all expelled students in the [No response required]

-Coordinating Instruction 1 2 3 4 5 2.
-Coordinating on development and implementation of triennial plan with all LEAs within the county.
-3. Establishing ongoing collaboration and policy development for transparent referral process for LEAs within the county to the county office of education or other program options, including dissemination to all LEAs within the county a menu of available continuum of services for expelled students.
-4. Developing memorandum of understanding regarding the coordination of partial credit policies between district of residence and county office of education.
+Coordinating Instruc tion 1 ting Instruction 1 2 3 4 5 county, including: uding: a.
+Review of required o data. utcome of required outcome gaps in educational s lled pupils, services to strategies es for expelled pupils, ducational services to pupils, and strategies expelled and placed community day scho programs, but who fa the terms and condition their rehabilitation pla s who are in district ol ail to meet ions of an or who nts for pupils who are and placed in district ity day school s, but who fail to meet 2.
+Coordinating on develo implementation of trien with all LEAs within the nial plan tion of triennial plan 3.
+Establishing ongoing co and policy development transparent referral pro LEAs within the county county office of educati program options, includ dissemination to all LEA the county a menu of an continuum of services for students. t for cess for to the on or other ling As within vailable development for referral process for a the county to the e of education or other tions, including on to all LEAs within a menu of available 4.
+Developing memorandu understanding regardin coordination of partial c policies between distric residence and county o education. g the credit t of n of partial credit ween district of